Vasilew69/9admin/docs/dev_notes.md

 ### Admin ACE sync:
 On server start, or admins permission change:
 - write a `txData/<profile>/txAcePerms.cfg` with:
-    - remove_ace/remove_principal to wipe old permissions (would need something like `remove_ace identifier.xxx:xx txadmin.* any`)
+    - remove_ace/remove_principal to wipe old permissions (would need something like `remove_ace identifier.xxx:xx nineadmin.* any`)
     - add_ace/add_principal for each admin
 - stdin> `exec xxx.cfg; txaBroadcast xxxxx`

 - We should be able to get rid of our menu state management, mainly the part that sends to lua what are the admin ids when something changes
-To check of admin perm, just do `IsPlayerAceAllowed(src, 'txadmin.xxxxxx')`
+To check of admin perm, just do `IsPlayerAceAllowed(src, 'nineadmin.xxxxxx')`
 > Don't use, but I'll leave it saved here: https://github.com/citizenfx/fivem/commit/fd3fae946163e8af472b7f739aed6f29eae8105f
 - need to find a way to protect against scripts, cfg/console changing these aces
-- would be cool to have a `SetProtectedMonitorAces(table)` native dedicated to txadmin to set every admin/resource ace perms
+- would be cool to have a `SetProtectedMonitorAces(table)` native dedicated to nineadmin to set every admin/resource ace perms

 ### txPointing (old txBanana)